SGhuman123/Python-Bootcamp-codes-for-Udemy-course/flight-dealer-individual/README.md

 Subsequently, if the price found by the API is indeed lower than the one in the Google sheet, then we shall receive a message from the Twilio API to let us know that there is a much cheaper flight deal.

+## Modification of program from solution code:

+In my program unlike the provided solution code that assumes the user starts from London, my program allows the users to choose their starting location.

 ## Folder description